KenROCKLEE/project_face_analysis/README.md

 - Requires a webcam.
 - Displays age group, gender, and emotion predictions for detected faces.
+- Manually drag all the model to real_time_detection folder.

 ### 2. Test on Custom Images (Jupyter Notebook)